ilias-ant/entity-resolution-with-monetdb/README.md

 SELECT tensorflow_healthcheck();
 ```
 should display the Tensorflow version.
-In case an error emerges: ``No module named 'tensorflow'`` simply install the
+In case the error ``No module named 'tensorflow'`` emerges, simply install the library:
-library:

 ```shell
 python3 -m pip install tensorflow